Dismiss Modal

 • Protect yourself from UV light exposure.
 People who spend a lot of time in the sun have a greater risk for lip cancer.
 If possible, limit time spent in the sun.
 If you are in the sun, wear a wide-brimmed hat and protect your lips with sunscreen or lip balm with an SPF of 30.

 • Prevent HPV infection.
 Limit your risk for oral human papillomavirus (HPV) infection.
 The risk for HPV is higher in people who have oral sex and multiple sex partners.
 The HPV vaccine lowers the risk for HPV infections.
 Over time, it also should lower the risk for oral cancers linked to HPV.
-Ask your healthcare provider about getting the HPV vaccine.
+Ask your doctor about getting the HPV vaccine.

 • Eat well.
 People with poor diets have a greater risk for these cancers.
 It's important to eat a healthy diet focused on plant-based foods.
 Eat plenty of fruits, vegetables, and whole grains.
 Limit processed foods, sugary drinks, and red meats.

-Talk with your healthcare provider
+Talk with your doctor

 Featured in